 The Bach is nestled in a grove of pohutukawa trees near the beginning of the summit track, just a few minutes walk from Rangitoto wharf.
 It has a kitchen with an LPG stove, but there is no electricity, there are no toilets and water comes from collecting rainwater from the roof.
 As accommodation goes the Bach is, needless to say, very rudimentary – but as no camping is allowed on Rangitoto Island, this is one of the few places where you can stay on the island overnight.

-Scoutsville’s maximum capacity is to sleep 12 people.
-Beyond 8 it’s a bit tight, especially for adult-sized people, but it can be done.
-The main room has 9 berths as triple-decker bunk beds, plus there is a double fold-out couch and an extra bunk in the kitchen.
+Scoutsville’s maximum capacity is to sleep 10 people.
+The main room has 9 berths as triple-decker bunk beds, plus there is a fold-out couch and a 'Leader's Bed' in the kitchen.

 Keep up-to-date with what's happening at the Rangitoto Bach Facebook Page !